Associate Professor, University of Zagreb

 Dr. Radin holds a master’s and Ph.D. in political science from the University of North Texas where she was awarded the Sam B. McAlister Award for Outstanding Graduate Student in 2006 and served as a Research Assistant, Academic Advisor, and Teaching Fellow within the Department of Political Science.
 Radin became an Assistant Professor in the Department of Political Science and Business Administration at Mississippi State in 2006, and joined the faculty as an Associate Professor in 2012.
 During her time, she has taught various classes on comparative politics and developed several upper-level undergraduate and Ph.D. courses within the department.

+Dr. Radin previously worked as a professor in the same department at Mississippi State University.
 In addition to her teaching experience, Radin has remained a Research Fellow at the Social Science Research Center at Mississippi State University since 2010.
 She is also an Associate of the Rutgers Institute on Anti-Corruption Studies (RIACS).
 In her current work focuses on public opinion and health care reforms in Croatia, and corruption in new democracies.